Huzaifa-Islam/NodeJsDev/readme.md

 Error handling for all kind of requests can be done in app.use("/",(err,req,res,next)=>{
     //write the code to handle error in a decent way })

+Order of routes matter a lot.
+So please be careful..